Smart School Lunches

 By having a variety of ‘lunch approved’ snacks that are grab and go in both the pantry and the fridge, it’s going to save YOU time, and give your kids what they really want: some choice.

 Top Grab & Go items in my house:

 - pre-packaged cheeses

-- Kind Bars, which are low in sugar, and are a good source of protein & fibre – not to mention – made with wholesome ingredients you can recognize
+- Kind Bar, which are low in sugar, and are a good source of protein & fibre – not to mention – made with wholesome ingredients you can recognize

 - veggie bags

-- portioned Sabra Roasted Red Pepper Hummus My family loves the roasted red pepper flavour because it adds that bit of sweetness from the peppers, and is so creamy!
+- portioned hummus from Sabra.
+My family loves the roasted red pepper flavour because it adds that bit of sweetness from the peppers, and is so creamy!
 You can pick it up at most major grocery retailers.

 These are fantastic go-to snacks and lunch items for back-to-school for kids (and for back-to-work for adults, too!)

 If you find lunches coming back uneaten, I find this tip works GREAT to ensure your kid eats a little something.
 By portioning food into bite sized pieces, it helps to reduce lunch-time overwhelm.
 I LOVE offering pita, vegetables, and Sabra hummus – because kids LOVE to dip in to hummus.
 Parents often struggle with offering easy proteins at lunch, especially with peanuts not being allowed in most schools.
 Hummus is that super simple and nutritious option that offers protein in a fun way.

 I also love pinwheel roll-ups – because they’re bite size, and are presented in a fun way that show off the colours of food.
 Kids love them!
 I simply use a tortilla or roll out a piece of bread with a rolling pin (so it’s flat), spread hummus, deli turkey or cheese, and a bit of vegetables (I like spinach or peppers).
 All you have to do is roll it up, and cut into slices!